 These other functions of ghrelin make it an attractive option for pharmaceutical companies and ghrelin mimetics may be used to treat heart diseases, muscular dystrophy/sarcopenia and osteoporosis; GHS-R antagonists may be used to treat obesity and insulin resistance.

-So how can you take control of your hunger hormone?
+So how can you take control of your hunger hormone with functional medicine?

 Engaging in stress reducing activities like being outdoors, exercising, meditation, journaling, prayer, being creative and surrounding yourself with loving friends and family are all ways of decreasing stress and balancing ghrelin levels.

-3. Exercise.
-High intensity exercise seems to have an improved affect on ghrelin and leptin than long steady state exercise, although to fully understand the full scope of the hormonal effects of exercise, more research is required.
-We do know that regular physical activity improves overall hormonal balance, weight and a sense of wellness.
+High intensity exercise seems to have an improved effect on ghrelin and leptin than long steady state exercise, although to fully understand the full scope of the hormonal effects of exercise, more research is required.
+Through functional medicine, we do know that regular physical activity improves overall hormonal balance, weight and a sense of wellness.

-4. Eat a whole foods diet and 3 meals per day.
-A whole food diet will include a proper balance of maronutrients and micronutrients.
+A whole food diet will include a proper balance of macronutrients and micronutrients.
 Ghrelin levels will start to increase 3-4 hours after eating.
 Eating 3 meals per day will keep ghrelin and leptin levels stable.
 During crash dieting or calorie restriction, ghrelin levels increase and poor food choices and cravings will increase.